cancamilo/sound-classifier/README.md

 ## Demo Web application

-In this clip you can observe a short video of how the demo application works:
+Here you can observe a short video of how the demo application works:

 <img src="data/demo_video.gif" width="400" height="500" />

-First of all clone this repository.
+To run this application, first of all clone this repository.
 With docker installed in your system, you can build and run the image to launch the web service and try the sound classification model.

 ```console
 docker build -t sound-img .